aaddrick/AartCraft-AartBars/README.md

 ## Features

+### Broken Block Tracker
+- Tracks and displays the number of blocks broken by the player
+- Simple text-based display
+- Customizable position (right-aligned with experience bar by default)
+- Resets counter when player dies

 ### Stuck Arrows
 - Displays the number of arrows stuck in your player
 - Clean, minimalistic arrow icons